AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 >[!CAUTION]
 >
->It is not recommended to change the **Allowed Templates** by this method, as the templates specified can be changed upon upgrade.
+>It is not recommended to change the **Allowed Templates** by this method, as the templates specified can be overwritten upon upgrade.
 >
 >Please use this dialog for information purposes only.